 “I’m originally from the Philippines.
 Two years ago I moved to BC because my relatives live here.
 My English wasn’t great, and I didn’t have any Canadian work experience.
 After arriving, I contacted a settlement service.
 They helped me register in language classes, take a training course, and even look for jobs.
 I’ve been working as a mover for eight months now, and I feel very fortunate.”

-– John Carlo, Surrey
+– John Carlo, Surrey, BC

 In BC, community and government organizations assist people new to Canada.
 These settlement services can answer questions about living and working here.
 They can help with:

 finding a place to live and navigating other parts of daily life, such as filling out forms or applications

 Use this tool on the federal government’s website to search for settlement services near you.